vietphan90vn/poe2-trade-copy-item-chrome-extension/README.md

-# Simple Chrome Extension
+# PoE2 Trade Item Copy Chrome Extension

-This is a simple Chrome extension example.
+This is a Chrome extension support to copy Items from Path Of Exile 2 Trade page to clipboard The item can be paste to Path of building

 ## How to Run